 Needless to say, this article is just a small contribution to a field of vast possibilities.
 There is still a lot of research to be done, especially with a view to specifying the contours and the ways in which transnationalism was important (or not) for the story of fascism.
 In this regard, I am firmly convinced that a combination of urban history and transnational history can be extremely fruitful to ground that transnationalism, also evidencing its limits and challenges.
 Following the examples of this article and, to some extent that of David Motadel on Berlin, I believe it would be relevant to trace the evolution of the transfers and entanglements between fascist elements in cities like Buenos Aires, Cairo, Damascus, Rome, Lisbon, Santiago de Chile, Tokio, or Barcelona, just to name a few.

-Pablo Del Hierro is an Assistant Professor in History at the University of Maastricht, and specializes in international relations during the Cold War, with special emphasis on the decolonization.
+Pablo Del Hierro is an Assistant Professor in History at the University of Maastricht, and specializes in international relations during the Cold War, with a special emphasis on decolonization

 - Angel Alcalde, “The Transnational Consensus: Fascism and Nazism in Current Research,” Contemporary European History (2020), 29, 243–252.